Pattern-Projects/volunteer-fsf-project/README.md

 Your project is now running!
 To view the project open it in Preview.

 ## Credits
+This project is developed with the aid of resources, advice and care from many others.
+Here's to them.

 ### Useful Links
 - [Django 1.11 Documentation](https://docs.djangoproject.com/en/1.11/)